Sporades Star: History

 On 11 January 1990, Channel Entente arrived at Douglas, Isle of Man for berthing trials.
 On 5 February 1990 she was reflagged to the Bahamas, with Nassau as her port of registry.
 The call sign FNKC was allocated.
 She was sold to Vessel Holdings Ltd, Nassau, on 9 February and then sold to the IoMSPCo, Douglas on 14 February.
 She entered service on the Douglas–Heysham route on 19 February, serving until 27 September when she was sent to Messrs Wright & Beyer, Birkenhead for a refit. during the refit, her passenger accommodation was extended and vehicle side-loading doors were fitted.
 An additional bow thruster was fitted.
 During her time with the IoMSPCo, the rails were filled in and the buffers were removed.
 On 8 December 1990, Channel Entente was renamed King Orry, she re-entered service on the Douglas–Heysham and Douglas–Liverpool routes on 9 December.
 King Orry was fitted with stern doors in 1992.
 In February 1995, King Orry was reflagged to the Isle of Man, with Douglas as her port of registry.
 Her last day of service with IoMSPCo was 28 September 1998.

 In October 1998, King Orry was sold to Moby Lines Srl, Naples, Italy.
 On 21 October, she was renamed Moby Love.
 The call sign IBDB was allocated.
 She departed Birkenhead on 23 October bound for Livorno, arriving on 29 October.
 Later that year, she was renamed Moby Love 2.
 She entered service on the Piombino–Portoferraio route in April 1999.
 She was renamed Moby Love in 2002 until 2017 when she sold to Med Lines Shipping in Greece and renamed it Aeolos.
 She arrived in Greece in 2017 along with Moby Baby and both ships renamed Aeolos and Anemos.
 However, both ships remained laid-up until Anemos was sold for scrap and Aeolos remained laid-up.
 The ship was renamed again Azores Express and remained laid-up with until the summer of 2019, when she returned to service for one day in Alexandroupoli-Samothraki route without success.
 She was laid-up once again in Perama until 2021, when she was sold to Seajets, which renamed her Aqua Star.
 The ship changed name and signals, and returned to service, replacing Aqua Blue on the Lavrion-Agios Efstratios-Lemnos-Kavala route, again without any success, leading to her getting laid-up again.
 In 2022, Seajets decided to return her to service with a new name and on a new route.
-She was renamed Sporades Star and started operating on the Volos-Skopelos-Skiathos-Alonessos route.
-She is allocated the MMSI Number 247322000.
+She was renamed Sporades Star and started operating on the Volos-Skopelos-Skiathos-Alonissos route.